Springfield Township

 Overall, Springfield Township, PA real estate has always held steady, even when other markets fluctuate.
 That’s partly thanks to the schools, partly the location, and partly because people just like living here.
 It’s a township that runs well, and people notice.

-The four corners of the Springfield Township
+The Four Corners of Springfield Township

-Flourtown: One of the oldest parts of Springfield Township, Flourtown was named for a colonial-era flour mill and still holds onto its small-town feel.
-Houses for sale in this part of town range from 1700s stone colonials to 1950s single-family homes and a few newer builds.
-Everyday stops—coffee shops, pharmacies, and the Flourtown Farmers Market—line Bethlehem Pike.
+Springfield Township covers nearly 7 square miles and includes four primary communities: Flourtown, Wyndmoor, Oreland, and Erdenheim.
+Each has its own character, from walkable village streets to quiet post-war blocks.- Flourtown: One of the oldest parts of Springfield Township, Flourtown was named for a colonial-era flour mill and still holds onto its small-town feel.
+Homes for sale in Flourtown range from 1700s stone colonials to 1950s single-family homes and select newer builds.
+Everyday stops like coffee shops, pharmacies, and the Flourtown Farmers Market line Bethlehem Pike.

 MORE ABOUT SPRINGFIELD TOWNSHIP